 However, it should be noted that there is a set time for filing complaints.
 The EEOC requires that complaints be filed within 180 days after the act has taken place while the FCHR requires that complaints be filed within 360 days.

-If there is sufficient reason to believe that your employer or past employer has treated you unfairly, please contact Remer & Georges-Pierre, PLCC at (305) 416-5000for more details.
-You can also use our new Live Chatfeature for a Free Consultation.
+If there is sufficient reason to believe that your employer or past employer has treated you unfairly, please contact Remer & Georges-Pierre, PLCC at (305) 416-5000 or via the online contact form for a free consultation.

 Image By: ashley monaco